 Thomas More University offers students free tutorial assistance in all academic areas in peer-to-peer or online tutoring.
-The Tutoring Center has been established to provide assistance to students who, for a variety of reasons, are experiencing academic difficulty.
+The Tutoring Center provides assistance to all students who wish to improve their academic performance.
+TMU supports all students and encourages them, irrespective of their academic standing in courses to use tutoring services.
 Set up as an individualized process, the tutor/student relationship is designed to aid in academic success across the curriculum.
-This service is intended to assist students with classes and not to substitute for the instructor nor are the tutors to do the work for the student.
+This service assists students with classes, though not as a substitute for the instructor.
+Tutors engage students to develop their skills and to own their work as authors.
 As a part of TMU's tutorial services, there are writing and math centers dedicated to assisting students in those academic areas and a general Academic Tutoring Center for assisting students in the other academic areas.
 The Writing Center is located in room 2209 of the 2200 Bldg. (phone 859-344-3382).
 The Math Center is in room S215 of the Science Wing - hours are posted on door.
 The Academic Tutoring Center is located in the Library (phone 859 344-3507).